-Not only do you get a more descriptive photo of the pallet, you also get the exact contents of what is inside!
+Not only do you get a more descriptive photo of the pallet, but you also get the exact contents of what is inside!

 It’s also worth noting that BULQ offers different types of pallet liquidations on their site.
 While most pallets are “uninspected returns”, you can also find pallets of brand new merchandise as well.

-But the main difference from BULQ is that every Amazon return pallet is sold via auction.
+However, every Amazon return pallet is sold via auction.
 As a result, you must register and bid on a pallet instead of buying it outright.

 Here’s an example of a Liquidation.com auction for computer equipment returned from Amazon.

 If you squint your eyes and look very closely, you can make out the products and brands that are contained within this mystery package.